 How to travel safely on a bus

-- Only use public transport if it is essential.
-Consider cycling or walking as an alternative.
+- Consider cycling or walking as an alternative.

 - Buy tickets online in advance if possible.